orchidsoftware/orchid.software/docs/en/docs/listener.md

 extends: _layouts.documentation
 ---

-The listener layout is used when it is necessary to change the displayed data, in accordance with the selected user settings.
+The `Listener` layout is a special type of layout that is used to update the displayed data on a screen in response to user input.
+This is useful when you want to create dynamic and interactive screens that can change their appearance and behavior based on user actions.

 For example, we have a screen on which there are two fields for entering numbers.
 We need to display the third field, the value of which will be the sum of the other two: